Mount Alma, Queensland: Education

 There are no schools in Mount Alma.
 The nearest government primary schools are Mount Larcom State School in Mount Larcom to the north, Calliope State School in Calliope to the east, and Mount Murchison State School in Mount Murchison to the south-west.
-The nearest government secondary schools are Calliope State High School (to Year 10) in Calliope to the east, Gladstone State High School (to Year 12) in South Gladstone to the north-east, and Biloela State High School (to Year 12) in Biloela to the south-west.
-There are some parts of Mount Alma too distant from these schools; distance education or boarding school would be other options.
+The nearest government secondary schools are Calliope State High School in Calliope to the east, Gladstone State High School (to Year 12) in South Gladstone to the north-east, and Biloela State High School (to Year 12) in Biloela to the south-west.
+There are some parts of Mount Alma too distant from these schools; distance education or boarding school are the alternatives.